Safety instructions for visitors travelling to Brunei

 When considering a trip to Brunei in 2024, you can rest assured that it is one of the safest countries in South Asia in terms of low crime rates.
 However, before embarking on your journey to Brunei Darussalam, there are vital factors to take into account.
 Whether you are a solo traveler or traveling with your family, these essential tips will provide you with the necessary information to ensure a memorable and secure experience in Brunei.

-Enhancing Safety in Brunei
+Enhancing safety in Brunei

 Known for its exceptional safety record, Brunei offers a secure environment for both residents and visitors, setting it apart from its neighboring countries.
 As one of the most family-friendly destinations, it ensures a worry-free experience for all.
 It is important to note, however, that caution is advised when venturing into the nearby Sandakan area and the Sulu islands due to their notorious history of foreign kidnappings.
 Nevertheless, rest assured that personal safety remains a top priority within the borders of Brunei Darussalam.

-Stray Dog Issue in Brunei
+Stray dog issue in Brunei

 In Brunei, the prevalence of stray dogs roaming in packs throughout the sultanate has raised concerns among visitors and expats.
 While encounters with these dogs rarely result in attacks, it is essential to exercise extreme caution to avoid drawing their attention, particularly for expats and tourists visiting the sultanate.